apache/mxnet/docs/how_to/add_op_in_backend.md

 ```
 To implement this, we first create three files: `quadratic_op-inl.h`,
 `quadratic_op.cc`, and `quadratic_op.cu`.
 Then we are going to
-1. Define the paramter struct
+1. Define the parameter struct
 for registering `a`, `b`, and `c` in `quadratic_op-inl.h`.
 2. Define type and shape inference functions in `quadratic_op-inl.h`.
 3. Define forward and backward functions in `quadratic_op-inl.h`.
 4. Register the operator through the [nnvm](https://github.com/dmlc/nnvm)
-interface `quadratic_op.cc` for CPU computing and
+interfaces in `quadratic_op.cc` and `quadratic_op.cu` for
-`quadratic_op.cu` for GPU computing.
+CPU and GPU computing, respectively.

 Now let's walk through the process step by step.

 ### Parameter Registration
-We first define `struct QuadraticParam` as a placeholder for user-input
+We first define `struct QuadraticParam` as a placeholder for the
 parameters `a`, `b`, and `c` in `quadratic_op-inl.h`.
 The struct inherits from a base template
-struct called `dmlc::Parameter`, where the template argument is the derived struct
+struct named `dmlc::Parameter`, where the template argument is the derived struct
 `QuadraticParam`.
 This technique, which is called [curiously recurring template
 pattern](https://en.wikipedia.org/wiki/Curiously_recurring_template_pattern),
 achieves static polymorphism.
 It is similar to using a virtual function,